nms-scribe/cosmopoeia/idea.md

 TODO: Working on this next...

-TODO: I need an is_nomadic field on biome or something like that.
-It's true for hot desert, cold desert, and grassland.
-TODO: I need an is_hunting field on biome, it's true for savanna, TDF, TempRain, Taiga, Tundra, Wetland

 * *Input*: culture_set = A culture set to use
 * *Input*: culture_count = number of cultures to use